matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 ```

 Almost all of these projects involved a database.
 All different kinds
-of databases from ISAM databases, a lot of SQL, many attempts but not
+of databases, from ISAM databases, a lot of SQL, many attempts but not
 many integrations of RDF.
 Databases are an essential part of solving
 these kinds of problems.
 It is just what we do.

 How many people use a database in what they do every day?
 How many
 people do not?
 OK.

 So this last thing [LWW] is not an acronym for a database.
 It is
 there to remind me to tell this anecdote.